Forest Fires In Margallas Destroy Millions Of Species Water Source: Z.B. Mirza - UrduPoint

 Forest Fires In Margallas Destroy Millions Of Species Water Source: Z.B.
 Mirza

-The forest fires in Margalla Hills National Park, one of the world's unique ecosystems lying close to human population, is ravaging the water source of millions of species including plants, animals, microbes and even human beings

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Jun, 2021 ) :The forest fires in Margalla Hills National Park, one of the world's unique ecosystems lying close to human population, is ravaging the water source of millions of species including plants, animals, microbes and even human beings.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jun, 2021 ) :The forest fires in Margalla Hills National Park, one of the world's unique ecosystems lying close to human population, is ravaging the water source of millions of species including plants, animals, microbes and even human beings.

-Senior nature conservationist and head of Islamabad Wildlife Management board (IWMB)'s scientific committee Prof Z.B.
+Senior nature conservationist and member of Islamabad Wildlife Management board (IWMB)'s scientific society Prof Z.B.
 Mirza told APP that it was never being proven that the forest fires could also be natural, anywhere in the Indo-Pak subcontinent.

 Mirza said that these were man ignited, either accidentally or deliberately but very few people know about the magnanimity of the permanent ecological damage caused due to these fires, particularly to the protected areas, such as Margallah Hills National Park (MHNP).